Crokily/TaskBOT/readme.md

 ## Features

 - **Task Management:**
   - Create tasks with title, description, deadline, priority, and department (portfolio).
   - Update task status using slash commands.
   - Check tasks with beautiful embed messages, grouping tasks by status with pagination and direct jump buttons.

 - **Scheduled Reminders:**
   - The bot automatically checks tasks and sends a reminder notification on the corresponding channel one day before a task's deadline at 9:00 AM.
   - Reminders include a role mention for the department (e.g., `@IT Portfolio`).

-- **Discord Event Recording:**
-  - Automatically join voice channels for scheduled Discord events.
-  - Record audio during the event's duration.
-  - Generate meeting records with metadata (date, name, portfolio).
-  - Save recordings to database for future reference.

 - **Technologies Used:**
   - [discord.py v2](https://discordpy.readthedocs.io/en/stable/) (Slash Commands and UI Views)
   - [SQLAlchemy](https://www.sqlalchemy.org/) for ORM database interactions
   - [python-dotenv](https://pypi.org/project/python-dotenv/) for environment variable management
   - PostgreSQL (Supabase) as the database backend

 ## Directory Structure